OWASP/owasp-summit-2017/pages/faq/Sharing-summit-photos.md

 You can share your photos of the Summit in the following album: https://goo.gl/photos/d26tnV3z4tgcXABn8

-Collaboration and comment rights are enabled and the link is sharable and unlisted at present
+Collaboration and comment rights are enabled and the link is sharable and unlisted at present.

 #### 2. How do I add my photos to the album?